-U.S. Fish and Wildlife Service, Region 6, Mountain-Prairie Region - Outline for a Bird and Bat Conservation Strategy: Wind Energy Projects
+U.S. Fish and Wildlife Service, Mountain-Prairie Region - Outline for a Bird and Bat Conservation Strategy: Wind Energy Projects

-U.S. Fish and Wildlife Service, Region 6, Mountain-Prairie Region - Final Outline and Components of an Eagle Conservation Plan (ECP) for Wind Development: Recommendations from USFWS Region 6
+U.S. Fish and Wildlife Service, Mountain-Prairie Region - Final Outline and Components of an Eagle Conservation Plan (ECP) for Wind Development: Recommendations from USFWS Mountain-Prairie Region

 Recommended Buffer Zones and Seasonal Restrictions for Colorado Raptors

 BCR Grassland Bird BMPs

 CPW's regional energy liaisons and land use specialists

 The Service’s Birds of Conservation Concern (2008) report identifies “species, subspecies, and populations of all migratory nongame birds that, without additional conservation actions, are likely to become candidates for listing” under the Endangered Species Act (16 U.S.C 1531 et seq.).
 This report is intended to stimulate coordinated and proactive conservation actions among Federal, State, and private partners.